1989 Green Bay Packers season: Regular season

 Although the Packers failed to make the Playoffs, they recorded their best record since 1972.
 The Packers finished 10–6, placing them second in the NFC Central.
-The Minnesota Vikings also finished 10–6, but held the tiebreaker due to a better conference record.
+The Minnesota Vikings also finished 10–6, but held the tiebreaker due to a better division record.
 The team finished with a 10–6 record for their first winning season since the strike shortened the 1982 season.
 It was also the first club to record 4 1-point victories in a season.
 The club was 6–2 at home and 4–4 on the road.
 The Packers offense had success due to a strong passing game, headed by quarterback Don Majkowski.
 Majkowski finished first in the NFL in passing yards and completions.
 He earned a bid to the NFL Pro Bowl.
 Wide receiver Sterling Sharpe finished the season first in receptions, and second in receiving yards and receiving touchdowns.
 Sharpe would also earn a bid to the Pro Bowl.